François-André Danican Philidor: Chess career

 Of the players who encountered Philidor, Sir Abraham Janssens, who died in 1775, seems to have been the best.
 Atwood, one of Pitt's secretaries, came next; he was of a class which we should call third or two grades of odds below Philidor, a high standard of excellence to which but few amateurs attained.
 One of the most interesting features of Atwood as a chess player is that he recorded and preserved some of his games, an unusual practice at that time.
-These records have survived, among them the last games that Philidor played, which were against Atwood at Parsloe's Club in London on 20 June 1795.
+These records have survived, among them the last games that Philidor played, which were against Atwood at Parsloe's Club in St James's Street, London, on 20 June 1795.

-In England, Philidor astounded his peers by playing three blindfold chess games simultaneously in the chess club of St. James Street on 9 May 1783.
+In England, Philidor astounded his peers by playing three blindfold chess games simultaneously in the chess club of St James's Street on 9 May 1783.
 Philidor let all three opponents play white, and gave up a pawn to the third player.
 Some affidavits were signed, because those persons who were involved doubted that future generations would believe that such a feat was possible.
 Today, three simultaneous blindfold games would be fairly unremarkable among many chess masters.
 Even when he was 67 years old, he played and won two blindfold games simultaneously in London in 1793.

 Philidor, both in England and France, was largely recognized in each of his fields and had a lot of admirers, protectors and friends, such as the French philosophers Voltaire, Rousseau and the famous English actor David Garrick (1717–1779).

 In December 1792, however, when he was 65, Philidor was forced to leave France for England.
 He fled the French Revolution (1789–1799) because his name was on the Revolutionary banishment list, established by the Convention nationale.
 This was not probably due to his ideas (indeed it seems Philidor was rather reserved about his opinions apart from music and chess), but very likely in view of the traditional attachment of his family to the King's family service.

 Andrew Soltis writes that Philidor "was the best player in the world for 50 years.
 In fact, he was probably about 200 rating points better than anyone else yet alive—set apart by the mysteries of the game he had solved."

 Also interesting is GM Boris Alterman's opinion on Philidor's play:

 Five hundred years ago, chess was different from today.
 Pawns didn't cost as much as they do today.
 The best players started games with the gambits.
 Pawns were only a small price to: Open a file or diagonal; Create an immediate attack on an opponent's king.
 It was the Italian style of chess.
 All positions of the King's Gambit were very popular. ...
-The best chess player of his day was Francois Andre Danican-Philidor. ...
+The best chess player of his day was Francois Andre Danican-Philidor...
 His published chess strategy stood for a hundred years without significant addition or modification.
 He preached the value of a strong pawn center, an understanding of the relative value of the pieces, and correct pawn formations. ...